Mango Pineapple Smoothie

 Can you make this without protein powder

-Yes, just add an additional 1/2 cup of dairy free milk or water.
+Yes, replace the yogurt with an extra 11/2 cup of dairy free milk or water.

 Mango pineapple smoothie being poured into a glass.